-Budget increased primarily due to inflation adjustments due to new ENR index on UV Design and Construction.
+Budget increased primarily due to revised UV Design CA/RI cost estimate and inflation adjustment due to new ENR index on UV Construction.

-• Annual incremental operating costs for UV treatment are estimated at \$105,000 with impacts beginning in 2 FY2013 (\$139K in FY13 and \$26K in FY14).
-Includes \$60,000 for UV license fee starting in FY13.
+• Annual incremental operating costs for UV treatment are estimated at \$105,000 with impacts beginning in FY2013.
+Also, \$60,000 for UV license fee starting in FY13.